event-driven-robotics/hpe-core/core/README.md

 # Build the library

+The library is designed to use CMake to configure and build.

 * Clone the repository: e.g. `git clone https://github.com/event-driven-robotics/hpe-core.git`
 * `cd hpe-core/core`
 * `mkdir build && cd build`